Brown rock chat

 The brown rock chat (Oenanthe fusca) or Indian chat is a bird species of the family Muscicapidae.
 It is found mainly in northern and central India.
-It is often found on old buildings and rocky areas.
+It is often found in old buildings and rocky areas.
 It resembles a female Indian robin but lacks the reddish vent and differs in posture and behaviour apart from being larger.
 In flight it bears some resemblance to thrushes and redstarts.
 It feeds on insects, captured mainly on the ground.
 It was formerly placed as the sole species in the genus Cercomela but is now included with the wheatears in the genus Oenanthe.

 Taxonomy and systematics

 The species was described by Edward Blyth in 1851 under the binomial name Saxicola fusca based on a specimen from Mathura ("Muttra" in original).
 It is considered to be monotypic although Walter Koelz suggested a new subspecies ruinarum in 1939 based on a specimen from Bhopal.
 It was the only species of Cercomela found outside Africa and its placement was questioned in the past.
 Molecular phylogenetic studies in 2010 and 2012 found that the genus Cercomela was polyphyletic, with five species, including the brown rock chat, nested within the genus Oenanthe.
 As part of a reorganization of the species to create monophyletic genera, the brown rock chat was assigned to the genus Oenanthe.

 In central India, the local name of Shama has been noted.